 - Walking to the shops, to work, or to school or college gives us great space to clear our heads and prepare.

 - Dance!
 Turn up your favourite music and dance the day away.

-- Gardening is another great and non-sporty way to get exercise and you get lovely flowers at the end of it!
+- Gardening is another great and non-sporty way to get exercise.
+You get lovely flowers at the end of it too!